It is assumed that you have already downloaded and installed the extension (free or pro). If not, you can find more information here on how to do so.

 It is possible to force items to be of a specific size.
 Set the width in pixels in order to do so.

-Choose what visual element you want to add to each item.
-For instance, you may want to show an image found in each article or K2 item.
+Choose what visual element you want to show for each item.
+For instance, you may want to add an image found in each article or K2 item.

-In the context of the Latest News Enhanced extension, that visual element is called Head
+In the context of the Latest News Enhanced extension, that visual element is called the Head of the item.

 Set the width and height of that visual element.
 In the event you chose the original style, this can be of any size, but a small image will definitely load faster.